-The master of science in communication disorders degree program offers students unique clinical and academic opportunities.
-The program is housed at the UT Dallas Callier Center for Communication Disorders, known internationally for its programs of clinical service and research.
-The curriculum is designed around a core of critical competencies, but students have ample opportunity to select from a broad array of elective courses.
-Our extensive use of community resources provides students experience in a variety of real-life settings and gives them many options in choosing practicum and internship placements.
-Many research opportunities are available to students in areas such as child language, autism, speech-sound disorders, aging and cognitive neuroscience.
-Our program is ranked among the top 5 percent of graduate programs in the country by U.S. News & World Report, and our graduates have an employment rate of 100 percent.
+The Master of Science in Communication Disorders degree program offers students unique clinical and academic opportunities.
+The program is housed at the UT Dallas Callier Center for Communication Disorders, known internationally for its clinical service and research programs.
+The curriculum is designed around a core of critical competencies, but we understand choice is important in the development of clinical interests and career goals, so our students have ample opportunity to select from a broad array of elective courses.

 School: School of Behavioral and Brain Sciences